New Silk Roads - Tekla Aslanishvili and Orit Halpern - Scenes from a Reclamation

 Archil Kiknadze, construction plans of a deep-water port in Anaklia, 1994.

 The collapse of the Soviet Union permitted the re-routing of previous state-owned infrastructures, particularly oil, gas, and transport.
-Large projects funded by the IMF and the World Bank took root in the region soon after its fall in 1992, such as the TRACECA (Transport Corridor Europe-Caucasus-Asia), which started in Europe, crossed the Black Sea, Caucasus, and the Caspian Sea to reach Central Asia.
+Large projects funded by the IMF and the World Bank took root in the region soon after the Union’s fall in 1992, such as the TRACECA (Transport Corridor Europe-Caucasus-Asia), which started in Europe, crossed the Black Sea, the Caucasus, and the Caspian Sea to reach Central Asia.
 Other internationally-funded globalization projects in Georgia included the construction of the Baku-Supsa and Baku-Tbilisi-Ceyhan (BTC) oil pipelines, the Baku-Tbilisi-Erzurum (BTE) gas pipeline, the Kulevi oil terminal, the railroad between Azerbaijan and Turkey through Georgia, the expansion of ports in Poti and Batumi, and more new plans for the port of Anaklia.
-All were initiated during Shevardnadze’s presidency and formed part of his vision of the Great Silk Road.12 Georgia sought to rebranded itself as a transit corridor, connecting East and the West.
-The state worked hard to establish both a trustworthy credit rating and an image of political stability necessary for anointment as a conduit for the unceasing demand for carbon-based energy and commodities desired by the West.
-Despite, or perhaps because of the ongoing Abkhaz-Georgian conflict, Georgia subscribed to all the demands of its foreign creditors in an attempt to distinguish itself in a region beset by ongoing rapid economic upheaval and civil wars.13
+All were initiated during Shevardnadze’s presidency and formed part of his vision of the Great Silk Road.12 Georgia sought to rebrand itself as a transit corridor, connecting East and West.
+The state worked hard to establish both a trustworthy credit rating and the image of political stability necessary for anointment as a conduit for the unceasing demand for carbon-based energy and commodities desired by the West.
+Despite, or perhaps because of, the ongoing Abkhaz-Georgian conflict, Georgia subscribed to all the demands of its foreign creditors in an attempt to distinguish itself in a region beset by ongoing rapid economic upheaval and civil wars.13

 Spartak Eragia, alternative proposal for a deep-water port in Anaklia, 2010.

 In December 2011, Saakashvili announced a plan to build a futuristic city and port on the wetlands neighboring Anaklia.18 His government envisioned linking the country’s roots in the ancient Silk Road to the future through another network: the internet and digital technology.
-For his ambitious initiative, Saakashvili immediately and without conducting a feasibility study or master plan, commissioned architects and designers to build flashy showcase structures.
-He aspired to build a “smart,” now also “green” city.
-This city was to be named Lazika, after the ancient kingdom of Lazica, which had existed in late antiquity before being taken over by Muslims from Abkhazia.19 Reclaiming this title, now in smart city form, envisioned a combination of logistical sovereignty with the ascendance of Christianity.
+For his ambitious initiative, Saakashvili immediately, and without conducting a feasibility study or master plan, commissioned architects and designers to build flashy showcase structures.
+He aspired to build a “smart,” now also “green,” city.
+This city was to be named Lazika, after the ancient kingdom of Lazica, which had existed in late antiquity before being taken over by Muslims from Abkhazia.19 Reclaiming this title, now in smart city form, envisions a combination of logistical sovereignty with the ascendance of Christianity.
 Georgian myth thus lays claim to a central place in Western culture and Christendom, while also asserting its geopolitical importance as a central trading zone.

 Visualization of the Anaklia Port Project.
 Image: Anaklia Development Consortium.

-In the original dreams of the Georgian government, and now private investors, the port would provide expedited routes for both Chinese goods and natural resources from the Caucasus to Europe.
+In the dreams of the Georgian government, and now of private investors, the port will provide expedited routes for both Chinese goods and natural resources from the Caucasus to Europe.
 Smartness and optimization metrics have replaced discourses of nationalism in positioning Georgia at the center of global logistical routes.
 Reclaiming national identity and sovereignty have morphed into the literal act of “reclaiming” land for financial speculation on trade, real estate, and parametric design, smoothing over the fractured borders of an older Soviet order.

 Film still from Algorithmic Island.
 Image: Tekla Aslanishvili, 2019.